Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Introduction

 \section{Introduction}

 Zeroth-order optimization (ZOO) algorithms solve optimization problems with implicit function information by estimating gradients via zeroth-order observation (function evaluations) at judiciously chosen points \cite{Spall05}.
 They have been extensively employed as model-free reinforcement learning (RL) algorithms for black-box off-line optimization \cite{Nesterov17}, online optimization \cite{Flaxman04}, neural networks training \cite{Chen17}, and model-free linear quadratic regulator (LQR) problems \cite{Fazel18,malik2020derivative,Furieri20,Mohammadi20}.
 Although, ZOO algorithms are applicable to a broad range of problems, they suffer from high variance and slow convergence rate especially when the problem is of a large size.
-To improve the performance of ZOO algorithms, besides the classical one-point feedback \cite{Flaxman04,malik2020derivative}, other types of estimation schemes have been proposed, e.g., average of multiple one-point feedback \cite{Fazel18}, two-point feedback \cite{Agarwal10,Nesterov17,Chen17,Shamir17,malik2020derivative}, average of multiple two-point feedback \cite{Mohammadi20}, and one-point residual feedback \cite{zhang2022new}.
+To improve the performance of ZOO, besides the classical one-point feedback \cite{Flaxman04,malik2020derivative}, other types of estimation schemes have been proposed, e.g., average of multiple one-point feedback \cite{Fazel18}, two-point feedback \cite{Agarwal10,Nesterov17,Chen17,Shamir17,malik2020derivative}, average of multiple two-point feedback \cite{Mohammadi20}, and one-point residual feedback \cite{zhang2022new}.
 These methods have been shown to reduce variance and increase convergence rate efficiently.
-However, all these methods are still based on the evaluation of the global optimization objective, which may cause significantly large errors and high variance of gradient estimates when encountering a large-size problem with a high dimensional variable.
+However, all these methods are still based on the global optimization objective evaluation, which may cause large errors and high variance of gradient estimates when encountering a large-size problem.